vitamin-c-foods

 Terminalia ferdinandiana Exell., commonly called Kakadu plum, billy goat plum, gubinge, or salty plum, is a native flowering Australian plant from the Combretaceae family.
 It contains more vitamin C than oranges.

-It contains phytochemicals with antioxidant activity.
-Studies suggest that antioxidant rich extracts of Terminalia ferdinandiana fruits and leaves have potential applications as natural antimicrobials in food preservation.
+Kakadu plums contain phytochemicals with antioxidant activity.
+Studies suggest that antioxidant-rich extracts of Terminalia ferdinandiana fruits and leaves have potential applications as natural antimicrobials in food preservation.
 [Ref 10].

 5.0 Dried Jujube